zwave-js/node-zwave-js/packages/serial/api.md

 import { ZWaveLogContainer } from '@zwave-js/core';
 import { ZWaveLoggerBase } from '@zwave-js/core';

-// Warning: (ae-missing-release-tag) "BootloaderChunk" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "BootloaderChunk" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type BootloaderChunk = {